seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **CALIBAN**
 What a pied ninny's this!
 Thou scurvy patch!
 I do beseech thy greatness, give him blows
-And take his bottle from him: when that’s gone
+And take his bottle from him: when that's gone
-He shall drink nought but brine; for I’ll not show him
+He shall drink nought but brine; for I'll not show him
 Where the quick freshes are.

 **STEPHANO**